n0nuser/n0nuser.github.io/content/about/index.md

 author = "Pablo Jesús González Rubio"
 +++

-{{< imgRounded "me.jpg" "Me!" "border" "350" >}}
+{{< imgRounded "me.jpeg" "Me!" "border" "350" >}}

 I’m Pablo Jesús González Rubio and I was born in Salamanca (Spain) in 02/2000.

 * I’ve been playing and tinkering with computers since I was 8, from there my passion for this field.
-* I'm very passionate about Red-Teaming operations, Pentesting, System Administration, and automating easy and complex tasks via scripting.
+* I'm System Administration, Cibersecurity and automating easy and complex tasks via scripting.
 Much of that can be seen in my [Github](https://github.com/n0nuser/).

 ## **_Curriculum_** 📂